Federal Triangle: 1929–1931

 Architectural models of the proposed Federal Triangle development were unveiled in late April 1929.
 Design work on the Independent Offices, Justice, and Labor buildings also began at that time.
-After these models were unveiled, however, the Board once more made changes to the Federal Triangle construction plan to reflect the March and April changes made by Hoover and Mellon.
+After these models were unveiled, the Board made changes to the Federal Triangle construction plan to reflect the March and April changes made by Hoover and Mellon.
 Now only seven large structures were planned, and assigned to the following board members for design: